jonocarroll/wp_content/_drafts/2016-07-29-2016-australian-election-flexdashboard.md

 In our most populous state of New South Wales, things look fairly consistent

 <a href="http://jcarroll.com.au/wp-content/uploads/2016/07/elec5.png"><img src="http://jcarroll.com.au/wp-content/uploads/2016/07/elec5.png" alt="elec5" width="545" height="600" class="alignnone size-full wp-image-976" /></a>

+In Victoria, the state capital of Melbourne fails to shake its hipster stereotype and